prenaissance/omni-index/README.md

     chmod +x renew-certificates.sh
     ```

     Then, set up a cron job to run the script periodically.
-Edit your crontab with `crontab -e` and add the following line:
+Edit your crontab with `crontab -e` and add the following line (get the absolute path via `realpath ./renew-certificates.sh`):

     ```bash
     30 3 * * * /bin/bash /path/to/your/project/renew-certificates.sh >> /var/log/letsencrypt-renew.log 2>&1